FloriPro/BetterMapCleanUp/ReadMe.md

 There exists under placer/viewer.[js/html] a map viewer implementation, but this is not performant.

 For better performance use the viewer in the `mapViewer/` directory. (you should change the maplibre style to not use osm tiles)

+I am sorry for whoever needs to read this, because i took the lmu_client_raumfinder repo and told copilot to rewrite the dart in javascript (95% ai, 5% me bugfixing).